ThomasBaldi/ScraperNews/README.md

 # How the app works

-In a very simple way, as soon as the user lands on the homepage, an api call is made, which triggers a tailor made scraping of 2 news websites which occurs with axios calls.
+In a very simple way, as soon as the user lands on the homepage, an http call is made, which triggers a tailor made scraping of 2 news websites.
+This occurs with axios calls.

-Such scraping retrieves titles, url links and image links and stores them in array, there's an array for each website.
+Such scraping retrieves titles, url links and image links and stores them in an array, there's an array for each website.

 Thereafter, the arrays data is stored by writing 2 respectiv json files.

-Such jsons files are then read and used sendt to the rendered index.ejs page.
+Such jsons files are then read and rendered in the index.ejs page.

-The index.ejs is set up to portay every single retrieved object that is stored in the arrays, in 2 separate columns, with a small box that has a title, url addresses that directly links to the relevant article and, if available, a relevant picture.
+The index.ejs is set up to portray every single retrieved object that is stored in the arrays, in 2 separate columns, with a small box that has a title, url addresses that directly links to the relevant article and, if available, a relevant picture.

 This project was set up to ease my news browsing habits but most importantly to test some of the fundamentals I've learned during my developer studies.